EBU online competitions on Funbridge - FAQ

 How much does it cost?

-Games are now charged in "Diamonds", Funbridge's virtual currency.
-Each 20-board game costs 40 Diamonds which is equivalent to €2 (by charging you in Euros you are charged less than £2).
+Games are charged in "Diamonds", Funbridge's virtual currency.
+Each 12-board game costs 20 Diamonds.
 You can buy credits for multiple games at once (see below), so if you are using a card which charges a foreign transaction fee you need only pay this once, rather than for every game you play.

 Who can take part?